mesos/storm/README.markdown

 * `mesos.framework.checkpoint`: Enabled framework checkpoint or not.
 Defaults to false.
 * `mesos.offer.lru.cache.size`: LRU cache size.
 Defaults to "1000".
 * `mesos.local.file.server.port`: Port for the local file server to bind to.
 Defaults to a random port.
+* `mesos.local.file.server.location`: Location of conf folder with the storm.yaml in it.
 * `mesos.framework.name`: Framework name.
 Defaults to "Storm!!!".
 * `mesos.framework.principal`: Framework principal to use to register with Mesos
 * `mesos.framework.secret.file`:  Location of file that contains the principal's secret.
 Secret cannot end with a NL.